Mike Bailey (wrestler): Independent circuit (2006–present)

-Capital City Championship Combat (2010–present)
+Baillargeon-Laberge, now going as Mike Bailey, made his IWS debut on October 1, 2009, in a tag team victory with Brian Kirkland, defeating 2.0 (Jagged & Shane Matthews) at Le Skratch in Laval.

-Bailey worked for the Canadian promotion Capital City Championship Combat, where he debuted on May 1, 2010 at C4 Stand Alone 2010 in a losing effort against Player Uno.
-He teamed up with Kevin Steen at C4 Domination 2K11 on April 30, 2011 to defeat Josh Alexander and Michael Von Payton (who replaced an injured Rahim Ali) for the C4 Tag Team Championship.
+Bailey worked for the Canadian promotion Capital City Championship Combat based in Ottawa, Ontario, where he debuted on May 1, 2010, at C4 Stand Alone 2010 in a losing effort against Player Uno.

+He teamed up with Kevin Steen at C4 Domination 2K11 on April 30, 2011, to defeat Josh Alexander and Michael Von Payton (who replaced an injured Rahim Ali) for the C4 Tag Team Championship.
 Bailey worked with other infamous wrestling personalities, such as in a six-way match from C4 Crossing The Line 5 on June 16, 2012, where he competed against Josh Alexander, Michael Elgin, Scotty O'Shea, Stu Grayson and Tyson Dux for the C4 Championship, coming in unsuccessfully.
-He eventually won the title at C4 Crossing The Line 6 on June 15, 2013 in a three-way match also involving Josh Alexander and the champion Scotty O'Shea.
-On September 18, 2021 at Fighting Back X, Bailey defeated Daniel Garcia for his second C4 Championship.
-On November 12, 2021 at Never Say Never, Bailey defeated Kevin Blackwood for the C4 Underground Championship in a Title vs Title Match.
+He eventually won the title at C4 Crossing The Line 6 on June 15, 2013, in a three-way match also involving Josh Alexander and the champion Scotty O'Shea.